leeandher/programming-notes/Learning By Doing/Minecraft Server (2019).md

 ### DigitalOcean

-For hosting a persistant Minecraft server, this is probably the best choice.
-By persistant, I mean without any downtime.
+For hosting a persistent Minecraft server, this is probably the best choice.
+By persistent, I mean without any downtime.
 You and your friends can login whenever you feel like and the server will always running, ready for you join.
 DigitalOcean is known for its relative ease of use, and cheap prices, so spinning one up in the cloud to run 24/7 is a great, cost-effective choice.

 Note: Droplets on DigitalOcean have no ROM, and therefore, if your service shuts down, you'll lose your server's data.
 There's definitely a way to copy the data to your local machine before that happens, but that's just another thing to keep in mind.

 ### Amazon Web Services

 Now we're getting into the nitty gritty.
 AWS is verbose and hosting/using any servers on their platforms is not very easy to get started with.
 You'll be reading the docs for a few hours before you really feel comfortable getting started, especially considering how easy it is to rack up large bills if you don't know what you're doing.
-Personally, I would say to choose AWS if you want a non-perstant, secure, cheap server and you're willing to put the time into it.
+Personally, I would say to choose AWS if you want a non-persistent, secure, cheap server and you're willing to put the time into it.
 That means having an EC2 instance in the cloud that you can SSH into and spin up your server before you play, and shut it down when you're done.
-Honestly, it might even be cheaper than DigitalOcean in some cases when runnning full time, but that's up to you.
+Honestly, it might even be cheaper than DigitalOcean in some cases when running full time, but that's up to you.

-Note: Similar to before, but with a server that isn't persistant, it's very easy for you to lose all your data since EC2 instances have no ROM to store anything.
+Note: Similar to before, but with a server that isn't persistent, it's very easy for you to lose all your data since EC2 instances have no ROM to store anything.
 That means you'll have to ALSO have an S3 bucket to persist data between your gaming sessions, which is a whole other thing to set up.
-If you ever ditch the server, atleast that bucket will have its contents saved, but that'll cost ya!
+If you ever ditch the server, at least that bucket will have its contents saved, but that'll cost ya!
 Probably not hard for an expert, but definitely a challenge for me to get started with, that's why I chose the cheapest alternative.

 ### Host Machine

 If you don't plan on having too many people playing at once, and you know/trust them all, it might be a good idea to dust off that old laptop that sits in the corner of your room.
-Paying for secure anonynmous server space is great, but so is not having to pay \$5.00 a month to play a game you already have with a bunch of friends.
-You can even run the server on the same machine you'll be using to play, but running any machine 24/7 will affect it's lifespan and future performance, so for full-time servers I recommend using seperate hardware.
+Paying for secure anonymous server space is great, but so is not having to pay \$5.00 a month to play a game you already have with a bunch of friends.
+You can even run the server on the same machine you'll be using to play, but running any machine 24/7 will affect it's lifespan and future performance, so for full-time servers I recommend using separate hardware.

-So going forward in this doc, I'm going to help along with how you can set up a seperate machine to boot up a public minecraft server to be accessed over the internet (or LAN if that's your thing.)
+So going forward in this doc, I'm going to help along with how you can set up a separate machine to boot up a public minecraft server to be accessed over the internet (or LAN if that's your thing.)

 Note: This is definitely the most insecure option of the three, since you're exposing your local network, and host IP to the public.
 It's not recommended for public Minecraft servers, but since it's just me and a couple of friends, this is the option I'm going to go with.